 Content strategy implies that someone is guiding the content creation, and defining what kind of content needs to be created, and why.

-In fact, if your startup website is struggling to rank on SERPs, having a solid content strategy in place can effectively address that issue.
+In fact, if your startup website is struggling to rank on SERPs, having a solid content and SEO strategy in place can effectively address that issue.

 A few questions you need to ask yourself while developing a content strategy are: